-The respondent is a 26 years old man from Pakistan.
-On the 23rd of March, he crossed the border from Croatia into Slovenia with another three men, from Pakistan as well.
-At the border, they were detected and apprehended by police officers at 00:00.
+The respondent is a 26-year-old man from Pakistan.
+On the 23rd of March, he crossed the border from Croatia into Slovenia with another three men, all from Pakistan.
+The respondent described that they were detected and apprehended by police officers around 00:00 at the border.

-At this location, they were kept for 5 hours, inside the police office at the border crossing “Gruškovje”.
-There were five Slovenian border police officers, all of them male.
-First, the officers took the mobile phones and the money of all the members of the group.
-Then, they were forced to sign a paper, which they did not understand, as it was written in Slovenian language and nobody translated it for them.
-The respondent demanded to ask for political asylum, but he was told that instead they would be brought back.
+The respondent reported that they were kept for 5 hours at this location, inside the police office at the border crossing “Gruškovje”.
+The respondent explained there were five uniformed men, that he identified as Slovenian border police officers.
+First, the officers reportedly took the mobile phones and the money of all the members of the group.
+According to the respondent, they were then forced to sign a paper, which they did not understand, as it was written in the Slovenian language, and nobody translated it for them.
+The respondent demanded to ask for political asylum, but he was told that, instead, they would be brought back.

-Afterward, the whole group was brought to the other side of the border in Croatia.
-They were transferred in a small blue van at around 5:00 am, on the 24th of March.
+Afterwards, the whole group was reportedly brought to the other side of the border in Croatia.
+They were transferred in a small blue van around 5:00 am, on the 24th of March.

-In Croatia, they were detained again for about four or five hours in the police office, in this case, with two men police officers.
+The respondent explained that they were detained again for about four or five hours in a police station in Croatia, in this case, with two male police officers.
 The room that they were held in was locked from the outside.
-The respondent said that they were talking in Croatian to the group members in an angry way, even if they were not insulting them.
-The respondent and the rest of the group were forced again to sign a paper written in Croatian, without having the possibility for a translation.
+The respondent said that they were talking in the Croatian language to the group members in an angry way, even if they were not insulting them.
+According to the respondent, he and the rest of the group were forced again to sign a paper written in Croatian, without having the possibility of a translation.
 The respondent supposes this was a document declaring that they would bring him back to Serbia.
-The respondent mentioned that they did not try another time to ask for asylum in Croatia.
+The respondent mentioned that they did not try to ask for asylum in Croatia, this time.

-After being kept for four or five hours inside the room they were put in a van and taken to the border with Serbia by two Croatian police officers.
-The authorities stopped the van in Granični prijelaz Bajakovo, in the border crossing near Batrovci (Serbia).
-They returned their telephones and money and forced them to walk back into Serbia at around 12:30 pm.
+After being kept for four or five hours inside the room, the group was reportedly put in a van and taken to the border with Serbia by two uniformed Croatian people.
+The respondent recounted that the officers stopped the van in Granični prijelaz Bajakovo, in the border crossing near Batrovci (Serbia).
+The officers returned their telephones and money to the group and forced them to walk back into Serbia at around 12:30 pm.